Chalarangelo/30-seconds-of-php/snippets/deepFlatten.md

 Deep flattens an array.

 Use recursion.
-Use `array_merge` with an empty array to flatten the array.
+Use `array_push`, splat operator and an empty array to flatten the array.
 Recursively flatten each element that is an array.

 ```php